 A completed Initial Evaluation Report detailing the opportunity, findings from stages 2 and 3, an IP protection strategy and an agreed commercialisation development plan for the next 12 months.

 Dependent upon the nature of the work required, it will be completed either within the Commercialisation Team or partly through external experts such as patent attorneys or consultants

 Commercialisation team to support with Non-Disclosure Agreements (NDAs) if required

 Commitment and support from the academic team and any collaborators is essential at this stage

-Each opportunity is unique and thus specific requirements and timescales to complete this stage will vary, typically form 1 to 3 months, or longer for particularly complex cases.
+Each opportunity is unique and thus specific requirements and timescales to complete this stage will vary, typically form one to three months, or longer for particularly complex cases.

-Approval to move to a further stage is required from the Commercialisation & IP Approval Panel via the submission of an Initial Evaluation Report.
-The panel is held monthly and is comprised of the Head of Commercialisation, the Associate Director Research and Enterprise and Head of Enterprise Services and the Director of Research and Enterprise and an external commercial expert
+Approval to move to a further stage is required from the Commercialisation and IP Approval Panel via the submission of an Initial Evaluation Report.
+The panel is held monthly and is comprised of the Head of Commercialisation, the Associate Director Research and Enterprise and Head of Enterprise Services and the Director of Research and Enterprise and an external commercial expert.